CATASTROPHIC LOSS BENEFITS CONTINUATION FUND

-The Catastrophic Loss Benefits Continuation Fund (Auto CAT Fund) continues benefits for medical treatment and rehabilitative services previously provided by the Catastrophic Loss Trust Fund.
-Except for workers' compensation the Auto CAT Fund is the primary payor for eligible claimants and coordinates benefits with health and other insurance carriers.
-Insurers may confirm whether the Auto CAT Fund is the primary payor on a particular claim by contacting the current third party administrator.
+The Catastrophic Loss Benefits Continuation Fund (CAT Fund) continues benefits for medical treatment and rehabilitative services previously provided by the Catastrophic Loss Trust Fund.
+Except for workers' compensation the CAT Fund is the primary payor for eligible claimants and coordinates benefits with health and other insurance carriers.
+Insurers may confirm whether the CAT Fund is the primary payor on a particular claim by contacting the Third-Party Administrator (see Contacts)

 - The person was a resident of the Commonwealth of Pennsylvania at the time of the accident.